Bigroads logo

 Mount Rushmore National Memorial

 I recommend 1-2 days for exploring Badlands National Park.
 There are a good number of trails that are worth hiking there.
-You will likely also see wildlife.
+You are likely to see wildlife there, including bison.
 Make sure to visit Robert's Prairie Dog Town.

 Unless you want to hike some of the park's trails, a few hours is usually enough time to visit Wind Cave National Park.
 Reserve a guided cave tour online and well in advance as they often sell out.

-Take note that Devil's Tower National Monument isn't far from the western South Dakota border.
-I absolutely recommend a day trip into Wyoming to visit that monument if you are staying in or near the Black Hills of South Dakota.
-Most people have seen photographs of this magnificent rock.
+Take note that Devil's Tower National Monument in Wyoming isn't far from the western South Dakota border.
+I absolutely recommend taking a day trip from the Black Hills into Wyoming to visit that monument.
+Or even better, stay near Devil's Tower for 1-2 nights.
+Most people have seen photographs of this magnificent rock formation before.

 For more information on South Dakota's national parks, visit the South Dakota page of the National Park Service.
-For an overview of all U.S. national parks, click here.
+For an overview of all of America's national parks, explore my U.S. National Parks Guide.

 STATE PARKS IN SOUTH DAKOTA